Rob Refsnyder Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Angels pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Angels have a 3.80 team ERA that ranks eighth among all league pitching staffs.
+- The Angels have the eighth-ranked team ERA among all league pitching staffs (3.71).

-- Angels pitchers combine to give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).
+- Angels pitchers combine to allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- Detmers (0-0) gets the starting nod for the Angels, his third this season.
+- The Angels are sending Ohtani (2-0) to the mound to make his fourth start of the season.
+He is 2-0 with a .47 ERA and 24 strikeouts through 19 2/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty threw five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.
+- In his most recent appearance -- out of the bullpen on Sunday -- the righty tossed 2/3 innings against the Boston Red Sox while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.